Personal profile

 Research interests

-Matthew co-produced the feature documentary Theaters of War (2022), which revealed how the Pentagon and CIA have influenced thousands of Hollywood motion pictures and network television shows.
-The film is based on his co-authored book National Security Cinema: The Shocking New Evidence of Government Control in Hollywood (2017), and draws on his research trips to Los Angeles and Washington, DC.
-His earlier feature The Writer with No Hands (2014) explored the disappearance of screenwriter Gary Devore; it premiered at Hot Docs in Toronto and its stage adaptation was livestreamed from the Edinburgh Fringe.
+He co-produced the feature documentary Theaters of War (2022), which analysed the role of the Pentagon and CIA in shaping thousands of Hollywood films and television programmes.
+The film builds on his co-authored book National Security Cinema (2017) and research conducted in Los Angeles and Washington, DC.
+His earlier documentary The Writer with No Hands (2014), examining the disappearance of screenwriter Gary Devore, premiered at Hot Docs and was later adapted for stage performance at the Edinburgh Fringe.
+These films received multiple international awards.

 External positions